minprog/project/flask/templates/plants/index.md

 * Create an overview for all the plants.
 * Have calls to action for upkeep related tasks.
 * Enable users to manage plants by performing routine maintenance tasks, but also adding and removing plants.
-* Introduce tracability, who has done what and when.
+* Introduce traceability, who has done what and when.
 * Realize that users are imperfect and allow for correction in plant upkeep.

 ### Challenges